PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 Control action words often need a way to determine which control they have been dispatched from.
-For example, a common action taken in scroll bar arrows is to get the control\'s value, add some increment to it, and put the new value in the control.
+For example, a common action taken in scroll bar arrows is to get the control's value, add some increment to it, and put the new value in the control.
 This could be done in the following
 manner: